jirayuwat12/GAN-indiv-study/README.md

     - The previous infomation such as car, road, etc. are gone.
     - This may cause by **load size** and **fine size** are too different.
 1. Maybe **learning rate** are not relate with **new batch-size**
-    - According to [this paper](https://arxiv.org/abs/1404.5997), if we multiply the batch size by k, we multiply the learning rate by square root of k as well.
+    - According to [Krizhevsky.
+One weird trick for parallelizing convolutional neural networks](https://arxiv.org/abs/1404.5997), if we multiply the batch size by k, we multiply the learning rate by square root of k as well.

 ## same_load_and_fine_size_better_resol
 > Try to create translation on (512x256) resolution image.